Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/DIVING_PAM_Protocol.md

 ### STEP 5: Equipment care and storage

+**Now that you have completed all the coral frags, turn on all the lights using the switch or the myAI app.**

-After the completion of all the coral frags, carefully take out the underwater cable out of the water and dettach it from the DIVING-PAM by unscrewing it.
+Now, carefully take out the underwater cable out of the water and dettach it from the DIVING-PAM by unscrewing it.
 Transport the DIVING-PAM onto the table and wash the underwater cable as well as the spacer with freshwater and keep it for drying on a cloth.

 **DO NOT wash the DIVING-PAM with water.
 Even though the equipment is safe to use underwater, it is ideal to have it in a case if using it in water**.
 You can simply wipe any water droplets, if there are any on the DIVING-PAM.